wjallen/VersionControlWithGit/docs/docs/continuous_integration.rst

 break when they are integrated.
 The primary goal of Continuous Integration (CI) is to enable multiple developers to work on the same code base while ensuring the quality of the final product.
-After going through this module, students should be able to:
+After going through this module, you should be able to:

 * Identify the importance of CI to a large software system